EmaMaker/emamaker.github.io/projects/voxelengine.md

 <img src="/resources/projects/voxel-engine-1/voxelengine1-5.jpg" />

-<h4> This is a wirefram of a chunk mesh generated with greedy meshing </h4>
+<h4> This is a wireframe of a chunk mesh generated with greedy meshing </h4>

 ## Smooth world generation using Simplex Noise